CuriousLearner/django-phone-verify/docs/api_reference.rst

    Automatically validates the security code against the backend and raises appropriate errors:

-   - "Security code is not valid"
+   - "Security code is not valid" (also returned when the ``phone_number`` and ``session_token`` pair matches no record, so no single field is named)
-   - "Session Token mis-match"
    - "Security code has expired"
    - "Security code is already verified"
+   - "Too many failed verification attempts.
+Please request a new code."

    **Usage:**